NatalieJClark/music-library-database/README.md

 ; pipenv install

 # Activate the virtual environment
-; pipenv shell # NB: you may need to change interpreter path, to import pytest and psycopg
+; pipenv shell
+# NB: you may need to change interpreter path, to import pytest and psycopg
+# This will give you the path
+; pipenv --venv

 # Create the database
 ; createdb YOUR_PROJECT_NAME